This blog post is part of a series of articles related to STANLEY Security’s 2020 Industry Trends Report. To download the full report, click here.

 There continues to be a heavy focus on cybersecurity – and rightly so – but businesses must be just as vigilant about their physical security.
 Breaching access control systems that secure data centers, servers and other infrastructure that’s critical to maintaining business data and finances could be just as bad as a cybersecurity breach.

-This is why businesses must upgrade their access control technology and use encrypted credentials that can’t be copied.
+This is why businesses must upgrade their access control technology and use encrypted access control credentials that can’t be copied.
 Edge-to-edge encryption is already available on most access control systems and, even better, it doesn’t cost significantly more when specified on a new installation.

 Businesses just have to know to ask for it or have an integrator that educates them on the need for this newer encrypted technology.